 If you've got the budget, software can also help.
 The right software will enable Project Managers to automate key processes and keep track of their time more effectively. monday.com is a popular and powerful option, and is actually free for individuals to use.
 This can be an invaluable way to accelerate your productivity while minimizing project delays.

-For more time-tracking tips, check out our project management skills guide.
+For more project management tips related to time-tracking, check out our project management skills guide.

 When delivering a project, your team is your biggest asset.
 And, just like in an orchestra, when each individual performs their role correctly, a wider harmony across the team is able to be achieved.
 Accordingly, to get the most out of your employees, you need to trust their ability to contribute to the success of the project.
 By doing so, decisions can be made faster, and more responsibilities can be assigned to individuals.